gomerudo/tueappliedstats/02_outliers.md

 1. Compute all variances.
 2. Order them (the variances).
 3. Take the first element (the smallest variance).
-4. Sum all the the variances and compute: `C = s_first^2 / sum_of_variances`
+4. Sum all the the variances and compute: `D = s_first^2 / sum_of_variances`

 #### Code

-To compute the statistic, check Week 2, Lecture 1, Slide 34
+To compute the statistic, check Week 2, Lecture 1, Slide 33-34 (or steps 1-4 from previous section)

 ```
 DATA Doornboos;